waleung1231/recipe-rating-prediction/README.md

 While mean is not the most illustrative measure of center, in the pivot table on average recipes with higher ratings have slightly more ingredients and slightly lower number of steps.
 That being said, because the data is relatively similar, it is unlikely that rating is influenced solely by these factors.
 More exploration is needed.

 ### Assessment of Missingness
+We have 4 columns with relevant proportions of missing data: 'description', 'review', 'rating', and 'average_rating'.
+Of these 4 columns, we believe that 'description' and 'review' are NMAR because users chose not to submit them because they didn't think they were relevant.

+Meanwhile, we believe that 'rating' or 'average_rating' is MAR.
+Below is the plot of our permutation test to see if 'average_rating' is MAR conditioned on 'n_steps'.
+[Insert n_steps plot here]

+For this plot, our p-value was 0.0, meaning the results are statistically significant.
+This also applies for our permutation test to see if 'average_rating' is MAR conditioned on 'n_ingredients'.
+[Insert n_ingredients plot here].

+Finally, we ran a permutation test to see if 'average_rating' was MAR conditioned on another numerical column, 'sodium (PDV)'.
+In the permutation test below you can see that our results are not statistically significant.
+[Insert sodium plot here].

+Since 'average_rating' is MAR conditioned on 'n_steps' and 'n_ingredients', and 'average_rating' is based on 'rating', there is a high chance 'rating' is heavily related to 'n_steps' and 'n_ingredients'.
+We will use this information in our model.

 ### Hypothesis Testing